tripsankur/TicTacToe/Details.md

 ## Testing

 Unit testing and Integration testing has been performed and the src is present in the application src/test/ directory.

-  a.
-All actions validated and tested.
+  * All actions validated and tested.
-  b.
-All Exceptions validated and tested.
+  * All Exceptions validated and tested.
-  c.
-Possible error scenarios validated and tested.
+  * Possible error scenarios validated and tested.